gjacopo/singularity/README.md

 **Description**

-The code source files will enable you to reproduce the experiments of the [Turiel _et al._'s article] (http://dx.doi.org/10.1016/j.jcp.2005.12.004) on _numerical methods for the estimation of singularity spectra on sampled data: a comparative study_ referenced [below](References) (_mention the source code or the references_).
+The code source files will enable you to reproduce the experiments of Turiel _et al._'s article below (doi: [10.1016/j.jcp.2005.12.004](http://dx.doi.org/10.1016/j.jcp.2005.12.004)) on _numerical methods for the estimation of singularity spectra on sampled data: a comparative study_ referenced [below](References) (_mention the source code or the references_).

 You need to create your own hierarchy of directories, as follows: